tiavasquez/Parent-Communication-Portal/README.md

 Delete Dancer, Delete Parent | no way to reactivate dancers and/or parents that have been “removed” (set to inactive) | ability to reactivate a dancer and parent
 Add Parent | select/assign 1 dancer | Allow more than 1 dancer to be selected/assigned
 Update Parent | cannot change dancer selection | allow dancer(s) selection to be changed

+To run this locally you need to install the following packages:
+* express
+* sequelize
+* mySQL2
+* body-parser
+* path